-The regulation that governs the marketing, sale and use of pesticides is just a fact of life for us in 2018 but the standards imposed are constantly evolving as our scientific insight and knowledge increases.
+The regulation that governs the marketing, sale and use of pesticides is just a fact of life for us but the standards imposed are constantly evolving as our scientific insight and knowledge increases.
 Understand how global regulators define pesticides and their approval.
 Find out here.

 Humans have been using chemicals to protect plants from pests and diseases since 2,500 BC, when, as records show, ancient Sumarians used sulphur to control mites/insects; however, it was really towards the end of the 19th century that the industrial usage of inorganic products and those derived naturally, such as pyrethrum, became common and widespread.